Hello, I'm Christina

 I see colors when I hear music

-I use musical imagery to give voice to complex and often inexpressible experiences of humanity
+I use musical imagery to give voice to the complex and often inexpressible experiences of humanity

 as a way to offer empathy and compassion to others

-My current artistic focus is to use musical imagery to give voice to the the complex, hidden, and often inexpressible experiences of humanity as a way to offer empathy and compassion, and to encourage others to seek out the light and color hidden in the dark.
+In addition to portraying music, Christina uses aurally-stimulated images to illustrate other invisible things like grief and despair, hope and redemption.
+Her current focus is to give voice to the complex and inexpressible experiences of humanity as a way to offer empathy and compassion, and to encourage others to seek out light and color hidden in the dark.

 Christina talks about grief, loss, redemption, and restoration in this interview with Maker’s Movement.